AdobeDocs/campaign-classic.en/help/integrations/using/nmspipeline-config.md

     }
  ]
  }
 ```

 >[!NOTE]
 >
->The trigger UID value to a specific trigger name in the Analytics interface can found as part of the URL querystring parameters in the Triggers interface.
+>The [!DNL Trigger] UID value to a specific trigger name in the Analytics interface can found as part of the URL querystring parameters in the Triggers interface.
 The triggerType UID is passed in the pipeline data stream and code can be written into the pipeline.JS to map the trigger UID to a user-friendly label that can be stored in a Trigger Name column in the pipelineEvents schema.

-## The Consumer parameter {#consumer-parameter}
+## The consumer parameter {#consumer-parameter}

 The pipeline works with a “supplier and consumer” model.
 There can be many consumers on the same queue.
 Messages are “consumed” only for an individual consumer.
 Each consumer gets its own “copy” of the messages.